Fitness Equipment Reviews

 Other notable features include a USB port and a holder for your phone and iPad so you can charge them while you’re working out, an adjustable fan, a bottle holder, and an MP3 input port.

-As for the warranty, the company offers 10 years on the frame, 2 years on mechanical parts, 1 year on electronics, and 3 months on labor.
+As for the warranty, Schwinn offers 10 years on the frame, 2 years on mechanical parts, 1 year on electronics, and 3 months on labor.

 This elliptical machine is a beast, and it deserves very high consideration!

-Precor is synonymous with quality home-gym equipment.
-This brand has been in the elliptical business for more than two decades — you can rest assured you’re taking home a quality product when you buy a Precor.
+Precor is synonymous with quality commercial gym equipment.
+This brand has been in the elliptical business for more than two decades -- you can rest assured you’re taking home a quality product when you buy a Precor.

 This fitness machine is in line with the quality you’d find at your local gym or health club, and it has a distinctive, patented design that makes sure you’re in a posture-perfect position throughout your entire workout.